✏️Exploring Collective Nouns: A Fun Poetry Challenge

 Continue reading

-Letters to Mother Goose Series: Wee Willie Winkie
+Letters to Mother Goose Series: Poetry from Wee Willie Winkie

 You know Mother Goose writes in rhyme, but did you know her characters are poets too?
 Welcome to week nine of my Letters to Mother Goose poetry series!
 Join me today and all summer long as I share my series of poems (one each week) written to Mother Goose by the characters she created in response to her wish upon a star: